Take the challenge and fight off the ‘summer slide’

 Johns Hopkins University researchers found low-income students are at a higher risk for falling behind over the break, and PBS reports approximately 10 million low-income K-4 students are not reading proficiently.

-Elkhart Public Library’s summer reading challenge, presented in partnership with Welch Packaging Group, offers a tremendous opportunity for families.
+Elkhart Public Library’s summer reading challenge, presented in partnership with Monteith Tire and Ranger Distribution, offers a tremendous opportunity for families.

 Kids get rewarded for reading and receive recognition along the way.
-This year’s event, “Destination Imagination,” starts May 15.
-Prize entries can be turned in through July 20, with winners to be announced Thursday, July 23.
+This year’s event, Go for Gold starts May 21.
+Prize entries can be turned in through July 19, with winners to be announced Thursday, July 22.